Minnesota business insurance

 There are more than 526,350 small businesses in Minnesota, accounting for 99.5% of all businesses in the state.1 Although they may perform a wide range of services, one thing they have in common is their need for small business insurance.

 Put simply, running a business carries inherent risks.
 Should something bad happen, the financial toll can hurt your ability to grow your business.
-In this guide, you’ll learn about the types of insurance you’re required to have, and some other coverage options to help you protect your business from the financial consequences of potentially expensive claims.
+In this guide, you’ll learn about the types of business insurance you’re required to have, and some other coverage options to help you protect your business from the financial consequences of potentially expensive claims.

 All employers in Minnesota with three or more employees are legally required to have workers’ compensation insurance.
 Workers’ compensation insurance exists to safeguard employees from financial impact related to injuries or illnesses sustained on the job.
 As a business owner, it also protects you from liability related to employee injuries.
 Workers’ compensation covers expenses and lost wages caused by the following: